catbeckett/README-Generator/Project/samples/sample_README.md

-# README Generator
+# The README Generator

 ## Description

-This project is a command-line tool that automates the creation of professional README.md files for GitHub repositories based on user input.
+The README Generator is a command-line application built with node.js that generates a professional README.md file based on user input.

 ## Table of Contents